tensorflow/tensorflow/g3doc/Rationale.md

     explicitly propagate the schedule into domains and model all the cleanup code.
 An example and more detail on the schedule tree form is in the next section.
-1. Having two different forms of MLFunctions: an affine loop tree form (AffineLoopTreeFunction) and a polyhedral schedule tree form as two different forms of MLFunctions.
+1. Having two different forms of "affine regions": an affine loop tree form (AffineLoopTreeFunction) and a polyhedral schedule tree form as two different forms.
 Or in effect, having four different forms for functions in MLIR instead of three: CFG Function, AffineLoopTreeFunction, Polyhedral Schedule Tree function, and external functions.

-#### Schedule Tree Representation for MLFunctions
+#### Schedule Tree Representation for Affine Regions

 This representation is based on a simplified form of the domain/schedule representation used by the polyhedral compiler community.
 Domains represent what